suyanthapa/Photo-cloud/README.md

 ---

+## 📝 Notes
+This project was initially developed and tested locally.
+After switching to deployed backend and database services, some features required adjustment to work smoothly in the production environment.
+If you encounter any issues, please ensure environment variables and CORS settings are correctly configured.

 ## 🙏 Acknowledgments

 - Thanks to the Prisma, Cloudinary, Render, Vercel, and Neon communities for their awesome tools and support.